 - 6. Front facades are to feature at least one habitable room with a window onto the street. - 7.
 Carports and garages are to be constructed of materials that complement the colour and finishes of the main dwelling. - 8.
 Streets should be fronted with similar housing types to create a consistent street character.
 For example, a 'garden suburban' street character will be created where most dwellings are detached on lot widths ≥ 15m, perhaps with deeper lots allowing for larger front setbacks and generous landscaping around dwellings.
 A suburban street character will be created where most dwellings are front loaded, detached or zero lotted on lot widths between 9 15m.
-An urban street character will be created where most dwellings are zero lotted, attached / abutting on lot widths less than 9m with rear garages.
-Streetscape design principles are illustrated at Figure .
+An urban street character will be created where most dwellings are front loaded, detached or zero lotted on lot widths between 9 15m.
+An urban street character will be created where most dwellings are granded.
+Streets are street character are illustrated at Figure 48.